Chadic Newsletter Online

 Mohammed Aminu Mu’azu holds a PhD in General Linguistics from the University of Maiduguri, where he is a Senior Lecturer in the Department of Languages and Linguistics.
 The book was written during his tenure as lecturer in the Department of African Studies (Afrikanistik II), University of Bayreuth, Germany (2008 – 2010).
 He has also published articles on various linguistic aspects of the Kilba language in international journals of languages and linguistics.

-One Response to “A Grammar of the Kilba Language”
+11 thoughts on “A Grammar of the Kilba Language”

 Leave a comment